b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 ### RICH, E. ###

 * Rich, Ellora Nimbkar (2023).
-'Seið "\[Seidhr] the Magic Words Two Case Studies in Old Norse Etymology'.
+'Seið \[Seidhr] the Magic Words Two Case Studies in Old Norse Etymology'.
 MA thesis in Viking & Medieval Norse Studies.
 Faculty of Icelandic & Comparative Cultural Studies, School of Humanities.
 Reykjavík, Iceland: University of Iceland.

 **Purport:**
 With the name of 'Nimbkar', they are likely of Vaishnava stock.